ghostbar/angular-zxcvbn/README.md

 </form>
 ```
 * Here you can see we give the 3rd input element the attribute
-* We pass it the value `myForm`, which is the name of the form element. *The directive then picks up the associated scope property.
+* We pass it the value `myForm`, which is the value of the `name` attribute of the parent form element - this allows the directive to access the associated scope property.*
-* `angular-zxcvbn` will look at all named fields in the form for you (**ignoring fields with 'password' in their name**) and pass them on to the zxcvbn call.
+* `angular-zxcvbn` will look at all elements with the `name` attribute in the form, *ignoring fields with 'password' in their name*, and pass them on to the zxcvbn call.

 **Note:** if you do not wish to pass in a form object, you can also pass a scope variable that is an array of strings.

-#### Minimum Score
+#### Form Validation

 If you have passed in a form object as the extras value, then you may also want to have the password field marked as invalid when below a certain score.
 This can be done in 2 ways:
 ```html
 <input type="password" ng-model="password" name="password" zxcvbn="myForm" zxcvbn-min-score="2"> // hard code the value
 <input type="password" ng-model="password" name="password" zxcvbn="myForm" zxcvbn-min-score="minScore"> // pass it a scope variable
 ```

 ### Element